Find Affordable College Courses

 Evanston, IL

-Northwestern University did quite well in this year’s ranking of the most popular places for materials engineering students to get a master’s degree.
-It came in at #10 on the list.
-Northwestern is a fairly large private not-for-profit school located in the small city of Evanston.
+Northwestern University ranked #10 on this year’s Most Popular Materials Engineering Master’s Degree Schools list.
+Northwestern is a fairly large private not-for-profit school located in the city of Evanston.

 Of the 31 students majoring in materials engineering at Northwestern, 71% are male and 29% are female.